I often get asked about what equipment I use. I don’t make a big fuss of it as I don’t have banks and banks of flashing lights and huge mixing desks.

 AKG c414 xlii

 When I first got my studio, I had a set budget that meant I could either buy loads of equipment and it would look very cool, or I could just buy a few things and they would sound awesome.
-I chose the latter, getting an iMac, a good sound card and this incredible AKG mic, which have used to almost everything I’ve ever recorded.
+I chose the latter, getting an iMac, a good sound card and this incredible AKG mic, which have used on pretty much everything I’ve ever recorded.
 Works beautifully crisp and clear on vocals, acoustic guitar, pianos and more.

 Logic Pro X

-Logic is often mentioned as the “little brother” of Pro Tools but in all honesty, this works better than Pro Tools for me.
-As I come more from the creative side of things than the technical, Logic gets me to where I want to be quickly and smoothly, and also comes with superb plugins such as Alchemy, Tape Delay and Space Designer.
+As I come more from the creative side of things than the technical, Logic gets me to where I want to be quickly and smoothly, and also comes with superb plugins such as Alchemy and Tape Delay.

 Native Instruments Replika